borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 Unlike a real scheduler like cron, borgmatic only makes a best effort to run checks on the configured frequency.
-It compares that frequency with how long it's been since the last check for a given repository (as recorded in a file within `~/.borgmatic/checks`).
-If it hasn't been long enough, the check is skipped.
+It compares that frequency with how long it's been since the last check for a given repository If it hasn't been long enough, the check is skipped.
 And you still have to run `borgmatic check` (or `borgmatic` without actions) in order for checks to run, even when a `frequency` is configured!

 This also applies *across* configuration files that have the same repository configured.
 Make sure you have the same check frequency configured in each though—or the most frequently configured check will apply.

+<span class="minilink minilink-addedin">New in version 1.9.0</span>To support
+this frequency logic, borgmatic records check timestamps within the `~/.local/state/borgmatic/checks` directory.
+To override the `~/.local/state` portion of this path, set the `user_state_directory` configuration option.
+Alternatively, set the `XDG_STATE_HOME` environment variable.

+<span class="minilink minilink-addedin">Prior to version 1.9.0</span>
+borgmatic recorded check timestamps within the `~/.borgmatic` directory.
+At that time, the path was configurable by the `borgmatic_source_directory` configuration option (now deprecated).

 If you want to temporarily ignore your configured frequencies, you can invoke `borgmatic check --force` to run checks unconditionally.